mibur1/psy111/book/statistics/7_CFA_SEM/1_CFA.md

 To assess model fit, `semopy` provides us with a wide range of fit measures.
 Let's interpret the ones we know from the lecture.

 - `chi2` / `chi2 p-value`: The $\chi^2$-Test tests the null hypothesis that the model implied covariance matrix is equal to the empirical (actual) covariance matrix.
 Therefore, a **low** test statistic (and a non-significant p-value) indicate good fit.
-In this case, the p-value is <.05, meaning that the model’s predicted covariance matrix significantly differs from the observed covariance matrix, indicating that the model might not adequately capture the relationships in your data.
+In this case, the p-value is <.05, meaning that there is a **significant misfit**(the model’s predicted covariance matrix significantly differs from the observed covariance matrix, indicating that the model might not adequately capture the relationships in your data).
 However, the test statistic of the baseline model (assuming no relationships between the variables, i.e. the worst possible model) is much higher, indicating our model is better than the baseline model.

 - `CFI`: The CFI compares the fit of your user-specified model to the baseline model, with values closer to 1 indicating that the user model has a much better fit.
 A CFI of 0.931 suggests a good model fit.